Multigrain Seeded Bread Rolls

 SHAPING THE BREAD ROLLS

 When the dough has doubled, take it out of the bowl and divide into eight equal pieces.
 I use scales for accuracy.
 Now form each piece into a ball.
 The easiest way to do this is via a series of folds then turn over so the smoother side is uppermost.
-Next, with your fingers touching the worksurface and a dough ball cupped lightly beneath your palm, rapidly move your hand in a circle about 10 times.
+Next, with your fingers touching the worksurface or silicone mat and a dough ball cupped lightly beneath your palm, rapidly move your hand in a circle about 10 times.
 Take your hand away and you should have a neat, round-topped ball.

 When you’ve done this with all the balls, lightly flatten each one with the palm of your hand.
 Now transfer them to a baking tray you’ve lined with baking paper or have lightly greased.